pachterlab/CBP_2022/README.md

 # CBP_2022

-Notebooks for reproducing all MCML figures and analysis for single-cell datasets.
+Notebooks for reproducing all MCML figures and analysis of single-cell datasets.

 ## Getting Started